gristlabs/grist-help/help/en/docs/FAQ.md

 ### Why do I have multiple sites?

-All Grist users have access to a free personal account.
+All Grist users have access to a free personal site.
 The personal site is always named beginning with "@" and is always located at [docs.getgrist.com](https://docs.getgrist.com/).
-Each document in this account may be shared with up to two guests for free.
+Each document in this site may be shared with up to two guests for free.
 Learn more about free plans on our [pricing page](https://www.getgrist.com/pricing/).

 Documents shared with you from other personal accounts will be shown in your personal site in workspaces named with "@Name" to indicate the owner of that document.